Failed bid for Betfair highlights public-to-private pitfalls

-LONDON The collapse of the bid by private equity firm CVC Capital Partners to take Betfair private highlights how it has become increasingly difficult to pull off such deals.
+LONDON The collapse of the bid by private equity firm CVC Capital Partners CVC.UL to take Betfair (BETF.L) private highlights how it has become increasingly difficult to pull off such deals.

 CVC said on Tuesday that it had ended its 1 billion pound ($1.5 billion) attempt to buy the online gambling company after the two failed to agree on price and strategy.